Smuggled chimp rehomed after 15 years

 Illegally smuggled chimp safely rehomed in Dorset

-Naree the chimpanzee, a victim of the illegal wildlife trade, has been safely rehomed at the UK rescue centre Monkey World.
+Naree the chimpanzee, a victim of the illegal wildlife trade, was safely rehomed to a UK rescue centre.

-She was smuggled into Thailand and made to perform in a circus, pulling an orangutan and a tiger around the ring in a rickshaw.

-Her previous mistreatment means Naree cannot be released back into the wild.
-However, the move to Monkey World will allow her to live among her own kind again.

 -